xf8b/documentation/docs/xf8bot/commands/music/volume.md

 ---
 layout: default
-title: Prefixes Command
+title: Volume Command
-permalink: /xf8bot/commands/other/prefix/
+permalink: /xf8bot/commands/music/volume/
 ---

-# Prefix Command
+# Volume Command
 ## Info
-The prefix command sets the prefix for the server.
+The `volume` command changes the volume of the audio playing through the bot.

-A prefix is what you put before you do a command, for example `>`.

-**This is a level 4 command.**
+**Anyone can use this command.**

 ---

 ## Usage

 * NOTE: Required Parameters = <> and Optional Parameters = []

-* Usage: `{prefix}prefix [newPrefix]`
-* Note: Leaving the `newPrefix` parameter blank will reset the prefix to `>`, the default prefix.
+Usage: `{prefix}volume <volume>`

+* NOTE: The max volume is 400 and min volume is 1.

 ---

 ### **Author: AG6**